 2. Write your press pitch

 As an experienced event organizer, you already have the skills to write a good press pitch because it builds on the same foundation as writing a strong sponsorship pitch.
-That said, while sponsors might care about hard numbers around your event, the press would likely rather hear the story behind the numbers.
+While sponsors might care about hard numbers surrounding your event, the press would likely rather hear the story behind the numbers.

-- What is the value of this information to the journalist or editor you’re contacting?
+- What’s the value of this information to the journalist or editor you’re contacting?

 - Why would their readership be interested in your event?